megafinz/ViesVatCheckerBotAdminPortal/readme.md

    ```
 2. You have two choices:
    - 2.1.
 Have [Node.js](https://nodejs.dev) and [typescript](https://www.npmjs.com/package/typescript) installed locally, then run `npm install` in terminal, then run `npm start` in terminal.
    - 2.2.
 Have [Docker](https://www.docker.com) installed locally, then run `docker-compose up` in terminal.
+If you make any changes to the source code, run `docker-compose up --build` to rebuild the image.